Virtual - FRIDAY, APRIL 20

 How Will It Work?

-Teams participating in the virtual regional will need to submit all competition documents to Enactus United States by Wednesday, March 22nd, 2017 to be eligible to compete in the 2017 Virtual Regional Competition.
+Teams participating in the virtual regional will need to submit all competition documents to Enactus United States by the published deadline to be eligible to compete in the Virtual Regional Competition.

 The competition will follow the following format:

-- Enactus USA will have competition rooms at Walmart Headquarters in Bentonville, AR designated for the Virtual Regional.
+- Enactus USA will have competition rooms at Enactus headquarters or a partner location that is designated for the Virtual Regional.
 Teams competing in the Virtual Competition will only be competing against other virtual teams.

 - All Virtual Competition judging will occur in person.
 Judges will be randomly assigned to league rooms.
 All judges will be required to remain in league rooms during all presentations.
-Any judges leaving during a presentation will be unable to vote during the scoring process.
+Any judges that leave during a presentation will not be able to vote during the scoring process.

 - Enactus USA will provide two screens to display the presentation materials provided by the virtually competing Enactus teams.
 One screen will display the Enactus team’s student oral presentation and the other screen will display a timed or recorded audio/visual presentation to accompany the team’s presentation script.

-- Each team will receive 25 minutes to present, which will be comprised of the following: (a) Three-minute set up period where two (2) Enactus staff will distribute pre-printed annual reports and team biographies provided by the competing Enactus team, (b) 17 minutes for the pre-recorded oral and audiovisual presentation, and (c) a live-streamed 5 minute question and answer (Q&A) session.
+- Each team will receive 25 minutes to present, which will be comprised of the following: (a) Three-minute set up period where two (2) Enactus staff will distribute pre-printed annual reports and team biographies provided by the competing Enactus team, (b) 17 minutes for the pre-recorded oral and audiovisual presentation, and (c) a 5-minute live question and answer (Q&A) session, which will take place with the presentation team and judges via video conference.

-- For the Q&A period, teams will be asked to join the league room via a GoTo Meeting videoconferencing link provided by Enactus USA.
+- For the Q&A period, teams will be asked to join the league room via a videoconferencing link provided by Enactus USA.
 At a minimum, the presenting students should be present for the Q&A period yet all active Enactus students are eligible to participate in the Q&A just like at a live Regional Competition.
 One day prior to the competition, Enactus USA will provide a “tech check” period to ensure all audio and video is working for the team to join the virtual competition room.
-On the day of the competition, teams will have a specific time where they will need to join the GoTo Meeting videoconferencing link to be prepared for the 5-minute Q&A period.
+On the day of the competition, teams will have an assigned time slot to join the 5-minute Q&A period using the videoconferencing link.

-- Submit an initial Team Portfolio Report by February 22nd, 2017.
-This document can be updated until June 1st, 2017 but the initial document will need to be completed prior to the virtual competition.
+- Submit an initial Team Portfolio Report by the deadline (usually in February).
+This document can be updated until June 1, but the initial report needs to be submitted prior to the virtual competition.

-- Submit the following to Enactus United States by Wednesday, March 22nd, 2017 by 5:00 PM CT
+- Submit the following to Enactus United States by the published deadline:

-- Presentation Materials: (1) One video of the Enactus presentation team giving their 17-minute oral presentation.
-(2) One timed multimedia presentation (PowerPoint or timed mp4 video\presentation ONLY).
+- One timed multimedia presentation (FILE TYPE MUST BE .MP4 FORMAT ONLY).
 This presentation must be timed and correlate with the oral presentation from the team as Enactus United States will not be controlling any slide decks or presentation materials.
+The download link must be mailed to the Enactus staff person indicated on the event webpage.

-Teams should upload their videos in the highest quality setting to a cloud-based storage site and send a direct download link to Stephen Robertson at email@example.com by no later than Wednesday, March 22nd, 2017.
+- Teams should upload their videos in the highest quality setting to a cloud-based storage site and send a direct download link to the Enactus staff person indicated on the event webpage by the published deadline.

 NOTE: Since you are representing your institution and Enactus United States as a whole, we strongly encourage teams to ensure their recorded oral presentation is as professional and quality as an in-person presentation.
 All presentations will be reviewed.
 Enactus USA reserves the right to request edits if quality standards are not met.